 Asbestos-containing materials that are not frayed, peeling or falling apart are not considered an immediate threat.
 But asbestos becomes a hazard when it is friable or, in other words, when the material is crumbled or damaged allowing the microscopic asbestos fibers become airborne.
 These tiny fibers can get into the lungs where, over several years, they can cause mesothelioma or other asbestos-related diseases.

 While asbestos-containing materials were used in all branches of the military, it was far more prevalent in Navy shipyards and ships built by the Navy before the mid-1970s.
 Asbestos was mostly used in engine and boiler rooms as well as other areas below deck.
-But it could also be found in navigation rooms, sleeping quarters and mess halls.
 As a result, Navy Veterans have the highest rate of asbestos-related diseases among all military personnel.

 How Were Service Members Exposed to Asbestos?